Polynomial integrable systems from cluster structures: Integrable systems on linearization of Poisson manifolds

-2) For the rest of the paper we always make clear the point $p_0 \in P$ at which we take the lowest degree terms, so for ease of notation we do not include $p_0$ in the notation $\vphi^\low$. \end{rem}
+In the rest of the paper we will always make clear the point $p_0 \in P$ at which we take the lowest degree terms, so for ease of notation we do not include $p_0$ in the symbol $\vphi^\low$.
+The same convention will be applied when taking the lowest degree terms of tensor fields at $p_0$, which we now explain.